 Babies are able to intuitively latch when held skin-to-skin after birth.
 Not only does skin-to-skin contact immediately after birth promote bonding, it also encourages the flow of breast milk.

-4. Avoid formula or limit the intake
+4. Limit formula intake

 5. Breastfeed often

 It’s easy to replace breastfeeding with formula after the introduction of the latter.
 One reason for this is that, formula feeding to an extent may seem convenient; as it is perceived that babies fed on formula sleep for long periods and feed less often.